Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Leaky ResNets

-which implies that $A'$ it is not a local minimum. \end{proof} These stable minima will play a significant role in the rest of our analysis, as we will see that for large $\tilde{L}$ the representations $A_{p}$ of most layers will be close to one such local minimum.
+These stable minima will play a significant role in the rest of our analysis, as we will see that for large $\tilde{L}$ the representations $A_{p}$ of most layers will be close to one such local minimum.
 Now we are not able to rule out the existence of non-stable local minima (nor guarantee that they are avoided with high probability), but one can show that all strict local minima of wide enough networks are stable.
-Actually we can show something stronger, starting from any non-stable local minimum there is a constant loss path that connects it to a saddle: \begin{prop} If $w>N(N+1)$ then if $\hat{A}\in\mathbb{R}^{w\times N}$ is local minimum of $A\mapsto\left\Vert A\sigma(A)^{+}\right\Vert _{F}^{2}$ that is not non-negative, then there is a continuous path $A_{t}$ of constant COI such that $A_{0}=\hat{A}$ and $A_{1}$ is a saddle. \end{prop}
+Actually we can show something stronger, starting from any non-stable local minimum there is a constant loss path that connects it to a saddle: \begin{prop} If $w>N(N+1)$ then if $\hat{A}\in\mathbb{R}^{w\times N}$ is local minimum of $A\mapsto\left\Vert A\right\Vert_{K}^{2}$ that is not non-negative, then there is a continuous path $A_{t}$ of constant COI such that $A_{0}=\hat{A}$ and $A_{1}$ is a saddle. \end{prop}

 This could explain why a noisy GD would avoid such negative/non-stable minima, since there is no `barrier' between the minima and a lower one, one could diffuse along the path described in Proposition \ref{prop:non-stable-connected-to-saddle} until reaching a saddle and going towards a lower COI minima.
 But there seems to be something else that pushes away from such non-negative minima, as in our experiments with full population GD we have only observed stable/non-negative local minimas.